Group7-DSTI/ML-project/README.md

    - Train a model using the provided dataset to predict essay ratings.
    - Evaluate the model's performance using relevant metrics.

-4. **Deployment:**
-   - Develop a deployable solution that seamlessly integrates the trained model into an end-to-end pipeline.

 ## Contributors